openownership/data-standard/docs/schema/guidance/updating-data.rst

 Updating statements
 ===================

-The ``replacesStatement`` field can be used to indicate that one statement should be considered as a replacement for the previous statement.
+The ``replacesStatements`` field can be used to indicate that one statement should be considered as a replacement for the previous statement.